awslabs/aws-lambda-redshift-loader/README.md

 * input prefix - the prefix which is configured as an input location
 * local working directory - the location where the stub dummy file will be kept prior to upload into S3

-This writes a file called 'lambda-redshift-trigger-file.dummy' to the configured input prefix, which causes your deployed function to scan the open pending batch and load the contents if the timeout seconds limit has been reached.
+These methods write a file called 'lambda-redshift-trigger-file.dummy' to the configured input prefix, which causes your deployed function to scan the open pending batch and load the contents if the timeout seconds limit has been reached.
+The batch timeout is calculated on the basis of when the first file was added to the batch.

 ## Reviewing Logs
 For normal operation, you won't have to do anything from an administration perspective.